-Times might seem to be economically better, and although Eagle tends to be known for high-end restaurants, palatial homes, and spendy boutiques, there is a small haven for those residents who still need help the most.
-The Eagle Community Food Bank bridges the gap for people who have more month than money for food.
+Times for many are economically better than years past, however there are many in need.
+Although Eagle tends to be known for high-end restaurants, larger homes, and spendy boutiques, there is a small haven for those residents who still need help with the basics of life.
+The Eagle Community Food Bank bridges the gap for people who don’t quite have enough to make ends meet.

 After volunteering at the food bank about seven years, Lisa Lavin was asked to take over as president (three years ago), by former leader Karen Arguello.
 Knowing the ins and outs already made the transition for Lisa somewhat seamless.
 All positions within the organization are solely volunteer-based, with board members giving of their time in various departments such as donation pick-ups, sorting and community outreach.

 Schools in Eagle